Stalruth/SableyeBot4/PRIVACY.md

 ## Personal Information

 No personal information is processed or retained for any length of time.
-While this data is received from Discord, it is not used in the provision of the Application's functionality.
+While some Personal Information is received from Discord, it is not used in the provision of the Application's functionality.